tschmidtb51/csaf-validator-service/README.md

 The project uses the [config](https://www.npmjs.com/package/config) npm package for configuration.
 It provides a variety of possibilities to inject configuration values e.g. environment variables or environment specific files.

 [(back to top)](#bsi-secvisogram-csaf-validator-service)

-## Using in production

-1. Install production dependencies using `npm ci --omit=dev` from within the `backend` folder
-2. Transfer the `backend` folder to your server or image
-3. Make sure to set the environment variable `NODE_ENV` to `production
-4. Configure the service using a `local-production.json` file in `backend/config`.
-All available parameters are outlined in `backend/config/development.json`.
-See [https://www.npmjs.com/package/config](https://www.npmjs.com/package/config) for more information on how to configure using different techniques such as environment variables.

 ## Developing